 Some problems are more likely in patients 65 years and older.
 For caregivers of these patients, the following should be kept in mind:

 Older patients may be prescribed more than one drug.

 Older patients may have more than one chronic disease and take several drugs for different conditions.
 This can increase the risk of drug interactions.
 Drugs taken together can change how they work in the body and can affect the patient's chronic diseases.

-Side effects of NSAIDs, such as stomach and kidney damage, memory problems, constipation, and headaches, are more likely in older patients.
+Side effects from drugs are more likely in older patients.

 Poor pain control may cause other problems in older patients, including the following: